awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

    + For Ubuntu Server: `/etc/codedeploy-agent/conf`
    + For Windows Server: `C:\ProgramData\Amazon\CodeDeploy`

-1. Use a text editor to add the following information to the newly created `codedeploy.onpremises.yml` (Linux) or `conf.onpremises.yml` (Windows) file:
+1. Use a text editor to add the following information to the newly created `codedeploy.onpremises.yml` or `conf.onpremises.yml` file:

    ```
    ---